Gaia3D/F4DConverter/README.md

 - libcitygml-2.0.9 : https://github.com/jklimke/libcitygml
 - xerces-c-3.2.2 : http://xerces.apache.org/xerces-c/

-> ifcplusplus, Assimp, and glew are for F4DConverter directly.
+> ifcplusplus, Assimp, libcitygml, and glew are for F4DConverter directly.
 >
 > Carve, boost, and OpenSceneGraph are for ifcplusplus.
+>
+> xerces-c is for libcitygml.

 ## how to use ##
 ### sample arguments ###